Poets

 Jane Williams

-Jane Williams leads the 'Poetry at the Fountain' meetings in Wells.
-These are an opportunity for local poets to read their own work in the relaxed atmosphere of a group.
-Meetings are held on the first Monday in the month, upstairs in the Fountain Inn, at the bottom of St. Thomas Street, in Wells, 7.45 for 8pm. £3 Meetings are held during the Autumn, Winter and Spring months.
+Jane Williams lead the ‘Poetry at the Fountain’ meetings in Wells for many years.
+These still take place and are an opportunity for local poets to read their own work in the relaxed atmosphere of a group.
+Meetings are now held at other venues in Wells, during the Autumn, Winter and Spring months.

-Jane also recently brought together the poetry group 'Dragon Poets' to read for the second time at Wells Cathedral School.
-Entitled 'Hartsongs', the evening was a successful mixture of poetry and music.
+Jane also brought together the poetry group ‘Dragon Poets’ to read several times at Wells Cathedral School.

 Katrina Porteous